ios-mcn/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 ##   Prerequisite Installation

-Login to the Ubuntu 22.04.5 LTS desktop and take a terminal.
+Login to the Ubuntu Server 22.04.5 LTS and take a terminal.
 The internet access is required for the machine.

 Update the repository by the command
 ```